davrec72/clang-meta/README.md

 ```

 4. The clang-meta folder should now have our "llvm" and "examples" folders in it.
-   In addition, make a "build" folder, and navigate to it:
+   In addition, make a "build" folder (make sure you have 20 GB or so of space),
+   and navigate to it:
 ```
 cd clang-meta
 mkdir build